In EHP, we have a passion for helping students with big ideas do great things.

 Grandfather Clock Rescue & Repair

-In 2013, when Aimee (the Program Assistant back then), found an old, broken grandfather clock at a thrift store one day that was priced low due to it being completely broken, she knew it would find a good home in Andrews and people willing to figure out the complex task of repairing an antique clock.
+In 2013, when Aimee (the Program Assistant back then), found an old, broken grandfather clock at a thrift store one day that was priced low due to it being completely broken, she knew it would find a good home in EHP and people willing to figure out the complex task of repairing an antique clock.
 She was not disappointed as she watched a team of students organize themselves and get to work on this very difficult task.
-Now there’s a beautiful, fully-functional grandfather clock gracing the Common Room with its chimes.
+Now there’s a beautiful, fully-functional grandfather clock Gracing the 6th floor with its chimes.